pedromig/COMP-Project/README.md

 This project was done in the context of the Compilers subject of the Informatics Engineering Course @University of Coimbra.

 ## Objective
-The constructiong of a compiler for the language "UC", a subset of the C programing language acording to the C99 standard.
+The construction of a compiler for the "UC" programming language, a subset of the C programing language acording to the C99 standard.

 ## Languages & Tools
   - Lex (flex)